-Occupants are divided into three priority groups for evacuation:
+Occupants are divided into four priority groups for evacuation:

 - PRIORITY 1.
 Ambulatory persons who require only a Warden to guide or direct them to a place of safety. - PRIORITY 2.
 Semi-ambulatory persons requiring just a helping hand. - PRIORITY 3.
-Non-ambulatory persons who have to be physically moved or carried. - Note: If circumstances permit persons in Priority 1 may assist in the evacuation of occupants in Priority 2.
+Non-ambulatory persons who have to be physically moved or carried. - PRIORITY 4.
+Aggressive, violent or resistive persons.
+These persons may place Wardens in danger. - Note: If circumstances permit persons in Priority 1 may assist in the evacuation of occupants in Priority 2.